getCUJO/QoOID/draft-ietf-ippm-qoo.md

   allow for detailed network analysis.

 # Sampling requirements
-To reach the design goal of being useful in the contexts laid out in the Motivation section, this work imposes no requirement on the time period or the network loading situation.
-This choice has pros and cons.
-Latency under load is extremely important, but average or median latency has a role too.
-However, a network quality metric that does not take latency under load into account is bound to fail at predicting application outcome.

-This framework only requires a latency distribution.
-If the sampling is done while the network is loaded, latency under load will be part of the distribution, which is encouraged, but is not always possible, for example when passively monitoring the latency of real traffic.

-It takes quite a few samples to have a statistically significant distribution.
-Modeling a distribution may be a challenging software engineering task, hence we need to sample the latency distribution at certain percentiles.
-A list of 10 percentiles in a logarithmic-esque fashion has already been suggested in industry \[0th, 10th, 25th, 50th, 75th, 90th, 95th, 99th, 99.9th, 100th\] and seems adequate.
-We propose to define a shared set of percentile values to report.
+To ensure broad applicability across diverse use cases, this framework deliberately avoids prescribing specific conditions for sampling such as fixed time intervals or defined network load levels.
+This flexibility enables deployment in both controlled and real-world environments.

+At its core, the framework requires only a latency distribution.
+When measurements are taken during periods of network load, the result naturally includes latency under load.
+In scenarios such as passive monitoring of production traffic, capturing artificially loaded conditions may not always be feasible, whereas passively observing the actual network load may be possible.

+Modeling the full latency distribution may be too complex to allow for easy adoption of the framework, and reporting latency at selected percentiles offers a practical compromise between accuracy and deployment considerations.
+A commonly accepted set of percentiles spanning from the 0th to the 100th in a logarithmic-like progression has been suggested by others {{BITAG}} and is recommended here:
+[0th, 10th, 25th, 50th, 75th, 90th, 95th, 99th, 99.9th, 100th].

-The framework is flexible when it comes to the direction of traffic that is being sampled, but does require that it is noted whether the latency distribution is measured one-way or two-way.
-The framework does not require an explicit throughput measurement, but does require a note on the maximal observed throughput in the time period.
+The framework is agnostic to traffic direction but mandates that measurements specify whether latency is one-way or round-trip.

-By not requiring a specific number of samples, this framework allows taking 10 samples and calling it a distribution, which of course is not ideal.
-On the other hand, making the framework overly complex and difficult to adhere to using real-world equipment and applications is likely to reduce willingness to adopt the framework.
-Constraints will vary for different network equipment and applications.

-To make sure we can trust measurements from others and analyze their precision, we require:
+Importantly, the framework does not enforce a minimum sample count.
+This means that even a small number of samples (e.g., 10) could technically constitute a distribution—though such cases are clearly insufficient for statistical confidence.
+The intent is to balance rigor with practicality, recognizing that constraints vary across devices, applications, and deployment environments.

+To support reproducibility and enable confidence analysis, each measurement must be accompanied by the following metadata:

+* Description of the measurement path
 * Timestamp of first sample
-* Duration of the sampling period
+* Total duration of the sampling period
-* Number of samples
+* Number of samples collected
-* Type of measurement:
+* Sampling method, including:
-  * Cyclic (a sample every Nth ms) - Specify N
+  * Cyclic: One sample every N milliseconds (specify N)
-  * Bursts (X samples every Nth ms) - Specify X and N
+  * Burst: X samples every N milliseconds (specify X and N)
-  * Passive (observing traffic and therefore unevenly sampled)
+  * Passive: Opportunistic sampling of live traffic (non-uniform intervals)

-By requiring these values, the network measurements can be analyzed for precision and confidence.
-In particular, the simulation study [QoOSimStudy] demonstrates that lower sampling frequencies and short measurement durations can lead to overly optimistic or imprecise QoO scores.
+These metadata elements are essential for interpreting the precision and reliability of the measurements.
+As demonstrated in [QoOSimStudy], low sampling frequencies and short measurement durations can lead to misleadingly optimistic or imprecise Quality of Outcome (QoO) scores.

 # Describing Network Requirements
 This work builds upon the work already proposed in the Broadband Forum standard